Q. I can't find my examination location.

 Q. I have two exams at the same time!

 You have an academic conflict, and arrangements will be made to resolve it.
-You should have received an e-mail from the Exam Office telling you what to do.
+Approximately 2 weeks before the start of the exam period, you should have received an e-mail from the Exam Office telling you what to do.
 If you haven’t, you should exam [dot] es [at] mcgill [dot] ca (e-mail) the exam office immediately.

 I have four exams in two days!
 Can I write one later?